Fireball (video game): Reception

 Later reviewers have been more positive about Fireball.
-In Classic Home Video Games, 1972-1984: A Complete Reference Guide, Brett Weiss described in in-game action as "fun, hectic, and more than a little challenging".
-Writing for Atari HQ, Iida Keita also gave the game a positive review, describing the game as "very derivative and familiar to most classic videogame enthusiasts" whilst also saying that "the design does provide for some challenging and exciting play".
+In Classic Home Video Games, 1972-1984: A Complete Reference Guide, Weiss described the in-game action as "fun, hectic, and more than a little challenging".
+Writing for Atari HQ, Iida Keita also gave Fireball a positive review, describing it as "very derivative and familiar to most classic videogame enthusiasts" whilst also saying that "the design does provide for some challenging and exciting play".